Published January 14, 2025 | Updated May 13, 2026

-By 1879 he had left the clothing business and headed west once the transcontinental railroad was completed.
-The couple landed in Des Moines where he obtained a job as a printer and bookkeeper for another relative’s business, the Iowa Printing Company.
-The company supplied “read-to-print” articles and advertisements to small town newspapers.
+By 1879 he had left the clothing business and headed west.
+The couple landed in Des Moines where he obtained a job as a printer and bookkeeper for another relative’s business, the Iowa Printing Company, which supplied “ready-to-print” articles and advertisements to small-town newspapers.
+From there, the Joslyns moved to Omaha in 1880 and George set up a branch office and began accumulating stock in the company.
+He quickly rose through the ranks as Iowa Printing was renamed the Western Newspaper Union.

 Have you been to Joslyn Castle?
 If so, what are some of your favorite memories or experiences?
 I’d like to hear what you have to say so feel free to leave a comment.
 Until next time, keep exploring!